Cody-Learner/prep4ud/README.md

 A bash script for faster pacman updates.
 Pre-downloads updatable packages. <br>
 This script was created to avoid the pitfalls of a "partial upgrade" (see 1) ie: (pacman -Syuw ) (see 2). <br>
 Does NOT perform unattended system update.
-User still required to manually run updates (pacman -Syu). <br>
+Requires user to manually run updates (pacman -Syu). <br>

 (1) https://wiki.archlinux.org/index.php/System_maintenance#Partial_upgrades_are_unsupported <br>
 (2) https://www.reddit.com/r/archlinux/comments/9gy7gk/-/e683akq/ <br>